Senate report details aviation whistleblowers’ safety concerns

 “Together, these allegations illustrate the importance of a course correction that puts safety first and listens to the voices of line engineers,” she wrote.

 The Senate Commerce Committee released the report Monday collecting accounts from seven aviation whistleblowers that detail concerns about the way the government holds the industry to account for safety.
-The accounts tie back to the development of Boeing’s 737 Max and 787 jets and detail issues some whistleblowers say have persisted despite the spotlight on Boeing and the FAA after two Max crashes in 2018 and 2019 that killed 346 people.
+The accounts tie back to the development of Boeing’s 737 Max and 787 jets, and detail issues some whistleblowers say have persisted despite the spotlight on Boeing and the FAA after two Max crashes in 2018 and 2019 that killed 346 people.

 The FAA said it is implementing the new law and already is subjecting manufacturers to more stringent oversight.